bdwilson/KP3S/README.md

 I've only changed the `configuration.h` and `configuration_adv.h` files.

 * Support for *BLTouch* has been added
 * Babystepping added (but babystepping automatically updates z offset, so make sure to save once you have your z offset the way you want it).
+To use this, start a print, go into Settings -> Tune -> Z probe offset.
 * You'll need to turn your LCD sideways using [this](https://www.thingiverse.com/thing:4578390) print, or just turn your head sideways.
 I've chosen to do this since I use Octoprint and also have a magnetic camera mounted to where this LCD screen would overhang.

 ## Building Releases